Contextual Keyword Targeting - Campaign Manager

 Enter a Keyword List Manually

-Managing and Editing Keyword Lists
+Editing Keyword Lists

 1. You can manage and edit any existing keyword lists from the keyword lists dashboard (Libraries > Keyword Lists).